WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 08/2023 I will be attending [ICIAM 2023](https://iciam2023.org/registered_data?id=00088) at Waseda University, Tokyo.
+Feel free to have a chat if you're there.

 * 07/2023 I had the privilege of giving a contributed talk at the [ICML 2023 workshop on High-Dimensional Learning Dynamics](https://sites.google.com/view/hidimlearning/home?authuser=0) in Honolulu, Hawaii.
 It was a great experience sharing my [work](https://arxiv.org/abs/2306.13926) with researchers.
 Please find my [slides](https://github.com/WeiHuang05/Weihuang05.github.io/blob/main/files/ICML_HiLD_Graph_feature_Weihuang.pdf) here.